 - 1. Speedometer

 - 2. Clock

 - 3. Tachometer

 - 4. Coolant temperature display/air intake temperature display

 - 5. Odometer/tripmeter/fuel reserve tripmeter/stopwatch

 - 6. Shift timing indicator light

-- 7. "RESET" button

-- 8. "SELECT" button
+- 7. "RESET" button - 8.
+"SELECT" button

 Be sure to stop the vehicle before making any setting changes to the multi-function meter unit.
 Changing settings while riding can distract the operator and increase the risk of an accident.
 The multi-function meter unit is equipped with the following:

 - a speedometer

 - a tachometer

 - an odometer

-- two tripmeters (which show the distance traveled since they were last set to zero)
+- two tripmeters

-- a fuel reserve tripmeter (which shows the distance traveled since the fuel level warning light came on)
+- a fuel reserve tripmeter

 - a stopwatch

 - a clock

 - a coolant temperature display

 - an air intake temperature display

 - a self-diagnosis device

 - a display brightness and shift timing indicator light control mode

-Be sure to turn the key to "ON" before using the "SELECT" and "RE-SET" buttons, except for setting the display brightness and shift timing indicator light control mode.
-For the U.K. only: To switch the speedometer and odometer/tripmeter displays between kilometers and miles, press the "SELECT" button for at least one second.
+- Except when entering the display brightness and shift timing indicator light control mode, turn the key to "ON" before using the "SE-LECT" and "RESET" buttons. - For the UK: To switch the multifunction meter unit between kilometers and miles, press the "SE-LECT" button for one second.